whatwehaveunlearned/whatwehaveunlearned.github.io/essays/ScholarlyAbility.md

 My contributions to this paper is around 90%, the definition, research. design, implementation and iterations on the different visualization tools used in the system as well as writing the paper.

+The acceptance rate of IEEE Congress on Big data Conference is 17%.

 [Paper](https://www.researchgate.net/publication/319637604_Big_Data_and_Analysis_of_Data_Transfers_for_International_Research_Networks_Using_NetSage)

 ### The Destiny-class CyberCANOE - a surround screen stereoscopic, cyber-enabled collaboration analysis navigation and observation environment